 - 4.30 The area covered by the JNP is one of the most environmentally sensitive in the country.
 (See Map 3).
 Notwithstanding the recognised landscape importance of the "Brecks" landscape within which the three parishes sit, the area is also covered by a large number of internationally, nationally and locally important nature conservation designations and home to some incredibly rare species.
-As outlined in earlier paragraphs the whole area is an important habitat for internationally important bird species, particularly Stone Curlew, Woodlark and Nightjar. - 4.31 A considerable amount of research has been undertaken in the last 10 years looking at the effects of housing and roads on the distribution of Stone Curlews in the
+As outlined in earlier paragraphs the whole area is an important habitat for internationally important bird species, particularly Stone Curlew, Woodlark and Nightjar.
+New developments will need to consider direct and indirect impacts to the European Protected Sites and SSSIs within the Neighbourhood Plan area, in order to be compliant with the Habitats Regulations.
+Impacts can result from new housing development directly e.g. through land take or indirectly through disturbance from recreation and access.
+Policy JNP6 provides a context within which development proposals can be assessed against a series of conservation and biodiversity principles. - 4.31 A considerable amount of research has been undertaken in the last 10 years looking at the effects of housing and roads on the distribution of Stone Curlews in the Brecks.

-Brecks.
 This research has informed Breckland Council's local planning policies and the imposition of a policy buffer zone of 1,500m around the Special Protection Area.
 Much of the JNP area is covered by SPA designations and when the 1500m buffer is applied there is only a small area within the JNP that is not affected.
 Therefore, the need for development that does come forward either within the SUE or within the JNP but outside of the SUE to have a high regard for the environmental sensitivities of the area is paramount.
 This relates not only to the direct impacts of development e.g. taking land for development, enclosures created by fencing, new external lighting etc but also indirect impacts associated with new residents accessing the countryside, walking their dogs, free roaming cats or other forms of recreation including walking and cycling.